Adi Jambava

-The Adi Jambava are an leather artisan Indian caste of Karnataka and Andhra Pradesh.
-This hilly mountain tribe worships Rama, Shiva, Krishna, Adi Parashakti, Shiva, Matangi and Maramma remembrance of Jambavantha, they grow long beards and hair, wear ochre turbans, wear ashes and a horizontal shape on their foreheads known as Addagandha.
+The Adi Jambava are a leather artisan Indian caste in the states of Telangana, Karnataka, and Andhra Pradesh.
+This hilly mountain tribe worships Rama, Shiva, Krishna, Adi Parashakti, Shiva, Matangi and Maramma in remembrance of Jambavantha.
+They grow long beards and hair, wear ochre turbans, wear ashes and a horizontal shape on their foreheads known as Addagandha.

-They are also related to Madiga found in Karnataka state, India.
+They are related to Madiga found in Telangana and Karnataka.
 They are referred to as Jambava samaj.
-The government of Karnataka has also launched a Separate Corporation Called Karnataka Adi Jambava Development Corporation for the uplift of the Adi Jambava community.
+The government of Karnataka launched a Separate Corporation Called Karnataka Adi Jambava Development Corporation for the uplift of the Adi Jambava community.